Package 'globaltrends'

 ## End(Not run)

-Download data for control keywords
+Download data for control keyword batches

 Description